 Social media analytics goes beyond what your audience looks like and what your audience talks about online.
 It’s an essential tool for looking at markets, including competitor markets.

 You can derive valuable information for benchmarking and data optimization best practices in your market to get new customers.
+This can be tackled with social media analytics software and tools.

 You don’t need to limit your analysis to your social media channels.
 It’s best to include all the critical players.